 Screening for End-stage Renal Disease (ESRD)

 The purpose of screening is early diagnosis and treatment.
-Screening tests are usually administered to people without current symptoms, but who may be at high risk for certain diseases or conditions.
+Screening tests are administered to people without current symptoms, but who may be at high risk for certain diseases or conditions.
 Screening for follows someone in renal failure to screen for evidence that they are getting close to ESRD.

 to see if your kidneys are working properly.
 If they are not filtering the blood properly, the blood will contain excess amounts of creatinine and urea.
 Creatinine is a byproduct of muscle function.
 Urea is a waste product of protein metabolism.